-5. A perennial problem is the survival of our Journal.
+- 5. A perennial problem is the survival of our Journal.
 As budgets are cut, libraries are cutting back on their subscriptions to what they consider to be secondary journals.
-Furthermore, many of our own members do not publish their best papers in our Journal, and the scientific impact rating of the Journal suffers.
+Furthermore, many of our own members do not publish their best papers in Photochemistry and Photobiology, and the scientific impact rating of the Journal suffers.
 I don't know the solution, but I think that I know the cause.
-It is related to another problem facing ASP, "The Second Society Syndrome" (see below).
+It is related to another problem facing ASP, "The Second Society Syndrome" (see below). - 5.
+The Second Society Syndrome, a phrase coined by Frank Gasparro, is not only holding back our Journal, but also our Society.
+In a talk at the AIP Congress in Strasbourg in 1980, I was very optimistic about the future of photobiology, but I stated that the science of photobiology cannot be considered to have matured until you can stop a person in the hall at a photobiology meeting and ask them what they are, and they immediately reply "I am a photobiologist."